ergopractice/org-catch/readme.md

 ;; helpers are not enabled by default
 (require 'org-catch-helpers)

+;; The calls do the following:
+;; - read a filing target marker by completing org outline for org-agenda-files ;; - read tags for new entry
+;; - if point is on org list item use it as a heading otherwise read a string

 ;; Helper functions as shortcut variables (the most concise varian) (org-catch
  '(:target read-ol